Paula's Body Shop

 • If you are taking any prescription medications or have had any digestion related surgeries anywhere from the mouth to the colon, speak to your doctor before using ACV as a daily tonic - but be sure to tell them you would never consume it straight - only diluted and no more than 2 tablespoons, daily.

-Note 1: Drinking immediately before a meal is recommended by many people, including vinegar expert Carol Johnston from Arizona State University, for helping to control blood sugar spikes that always occur upon eating (although does not occur with fats or water.)
+Note 1: Drinking immediately before a meal is recommended by many people, including vinegar expert Carol Johnston and The Glucose Goddess, for helping to control blood sugar spikes that occur upon eating any carb - and all plants are carbs.
 However, please avoid drinking immediately after your meal due to my observation that this may speed up digestion, too much.
 You want your food to take its time digesting for that's how the body gets all its nutrients out of the food before it passes out the colon.
 If you are bloated and need help, go ahead, but better to not eat that which bloats you.

 Note 2: Everyone’s digestion is unique, so adjust ingredients to suit your taste, trusting your “gut” to lead you in the right direction.
 Don’t trust your tongue; it often lies.
 (I sometimes think the tongue and the ego are in bed together, haha.)